-An example custom report could be one that displays the number of jobs run by each agent used in the build.

-Follow these steps to create a custom report:
+For example, you can create a report to display the number of jobs that were run by each agent used in the build.
+Use the following steps to create a custom report.

-1. Create a Tcl script that uses CreateReport and ConfigureReport to declare and set attributes for a report, using this format:
+Create a Tcl script that uses CreateReport and ConfigureReport to declare and set attributes for a report.
+Use this format:

 '''

-CreateReport name ?-option value ...?
+CreateReport name ?-<option> <value> ...?

 '''

-Valid options:
+Use the following options:

--command Command for generating a text-only version of the report -guicommand Command for generating a GUI version of the report -desc Description of the report -requires Space-separated list of anno detail levels required for the report -cleanup Command to invoke to clean up state associated with the report, e.g., when a new anno file is loaded
+-command Generates a text-only version of the report -guicommand Generates a GUI version of the report

+-desc Specifies a report -requires Specifies a list of anno detail levels required for the report.
+The list must be space-separated -cleanup Cleans up the state associated with the report.
+For example, when a new anno file is loaded

-You must specify at least one of -command and -guicommand.
+You must use at least one -command option and at least one -guicommand option.
 For example: